 Use of the P-Card must adhere to RFCUNY guidelines and policies as well as any special requirements of the project supported by the sponsored funds.
 In the event of non-compliance or abuse of the P-Card, P-Card privileges will be terminated or suspended.
 Project administrators, PIs (if not the cardholder) and grants officers are responsible for reporting non-compliance to RFCUNY P-Card Support.

 The number of purchases on a P-Card is limited to 8 per day, unless a request is made to a PI’s project administrator to increase the number for special circumstances.
 The limit of any single transactions is $5,000, unless a request is made to RFCUNY for careful assessment of policy adherence.
-The intent of the card is not to replace the bid process where the process is obligatory for all items $5,000 and above.
+The intent of the card is not to circumvent the purchase order process which is obligatory for all items $5,000 and above.
 Splitting transactions in order to circumvent RFCUNY purchasing policy and procedures is strictly prohibited and will result in revocation of the card.

 Projects may have various restrictions based on funding sources.
 NY State and NY City projects have very restrictive line-item budgets that require purchases and other activities to be carefully screened by RFCUNY before incurring certain encumbrances and/or expenditures.
 The purchaser may never charge unallowable costs or costs generally considered indirect, such as offices supplies, on Federal pass-through programs, unless specifically provided in an approved budget.

 The P-Card is not to be used for unauthorized purchases including:

 J.P.
 Morgan Commercial Card